Arthritis and Dogs: A Common and Treatable Problem

 - For dogs that are experiencing severe mobility impairment, it’s important to ensure that they can easily and reliably reach their food and water bowls.
 Dehydration can be a very real, and very devastating problem for dogs that can’t walk well on their own.
 Make sure their food and water bowls are near their bed and easy for them to reach.

 Also make sure that they've got good footing and stability where they eat and drink – if the flooring is tile, wood, or another potentially slippery surface, help your dog get a grip (and comfort and confidence) by placing a non-slip surface or padding for them to stand on.
-This under-grill mat is a great option because it's non-slip, super durable, large enough for most dogs to stand on, and easy to hose off if (when) it get's messy with slobber and dropped food.
+A large mat, like a BBQ grill mat, is a great option because it's non-slip, super durable, large enough for most dogs to stand on, and easy to hose off if (when) it get's messy with slobber and dropped food.
 If you want something with more color and size options, and don't mind losing the ability to hose it off, check out these great skid-resistant indoor rugs.
 For another option, these modular foam pads are great because they're soft, easy to configure and swap out, and give some nice cushioning for dogs to stand on (note that dogs with significant mobility problems may have trouble balancing on these or any surface that's got any "give").
 For the foam option without too much "cushion," you could always use a yoga mat or two as well.

 Note: For dogs with neck and/or back pain (e.g., arthritis, disc problems), elevating their food and water bowls may help their comfort when eating/drinking standing up.
 This bowl elevator (inset photo) is sturdy and has an adjustable height.

 Medications, Supplements, and Other Means of Decreasing Inflammation and Pain